Blender (software): History

-Blender was initially developed as an in-house application by the Dutch animation studio NeoGeo (no relation to the video game brand), and was officially launched on January 2, 1994.
+Blender was initially developed as an in-house application by the Dutch animation studio NeoGeo (no relation to the video game brand), and was officially launched on 2 January 1994.
 Version 1.00 was released in January 1995, with the primary author being the company co-owner and software developer Ton Roosendaal.
 The name Blender was inspired by a song by the Swiss electronic band Yello, from the album Baby, which NeoGeo used in its showreel.
-Some design choices and experiences for Blender were carried over from an earlier software application, called Traces, that Roosendaal developed for NeoGeo on the Commodore Amiga platform during the 1987–1991 period.
+Some design choices and experiences for Blender were carried over from an earlier 3D ray-tracing software application, called Traces, that Roosendaal developed for NeoGeo on the Commodore Amiga platform during the 1987–1991 period.

-On January 1, 1998, Blender was released publicly online as SGI freeware.
+On 1 January 1998, Blender was released publicly online as SGI freeware.
 NeoGeo was later dissolved, and its client contracts were taken over by another company.
 After NeoGeo's dissolution, Ton Roosendaal founded Not a Number Technologies (NaN, a reference to the computing term of the same name) in June 1998 to further develop Blender, initially distributing it as shareware until NaN went bankrupt in 2002.
 This also resulted in the discontinuation of Blender's development.

 In May 2002, Roosendaal started the non-profit Blender Foundation, with the first goal to find a way to continue developing and promoting Blender as a community-based open-source project.
 On July 18, 2002, Roosendaal started the "Free Blender" campaign, a crowdfunding precursor.
-The campaign aimed at open-sourcing Blender for a one-time payment of €100,000 (USD 100,670 at the time), with the money being collected from the community.
+The campaign aimed at open-sourcing Blender for a one-time payment of €100,000 (US$100,670 at the time), with the money being collected from the community.
 On September 7, 2002, it was announced that they had collected enough funds and would release the Blender source code.
 Today, Blender is free and open-source software, largely developed by its community as well as 26 full-time employees and 12 freelancers employed by the Blender Institute.

 The Blender Foundation initially reserved the right to use dual licensing so that, in addition to GPL 2.0-or-later, Blender would have been available also under the "Blender License", which did not require disclosing source code but required payments to the Blender Foundation.
 However, this option was never exercised and was suspended indefinitely in 2005.
 Blender is solely available under "GNU GPLv2 or any later" and was not updated to the GPLv3, as "no evident benefits" were seen.
 The binary releases of Blender are under GNU GPLv3 or later because of the incorporated Apache libraries.

 In 2019, with the release of version 2.80, the integrated game engine for making and prototyping video games was removed; Blender's developers recommended that users migrate to more powerful open source game engines such as Godot instead.